 The difficulty noted by Stenning, remains in that if a causal link between availability of guns and death and injury by gun exists, the available data are currently too crude to be able to detect and measure it.
 The study published by Altheimer and Boswell comes closer to detecting and measuring this link than any other study I have viewed and the findings seem consistent with the reality of gun ownership and use in Canadian society.

-While there is a declining rate of homicide in Canadian society in spite of the supposed availability of guns, Canadians do use guns to commit homicides.
+While there is a declining rate of homicide in Canadian society in spite of the supposed availability of guns, Canadians do use guns to commit murders.
 This is particularly so in the gang subculture of larger cities such as Toronto, where handguns are commonly used in homicides.
-However, those who take part in gang culture have wilfully taken up a life of crime and thuggery, so it comes as no surprise that they use guns, generally acquired in illegal markets, to carry out assaults and homicides.
-This too is in keeping with the findings in the study published by Altheimer and Boswell that the commission of violence is largely shaped by cultural and socio-historical factors.
-In the gang subculture, violence, homicide in particular, is an indication, as the authors found with Latin American aggressors there is an intent to greatly harm or kill their victims.
+However, those who take part in gang culture have willfully taken up a life of crime and thuggery, so it comes as no surprise that they use guns, generally acquired in illegal markets, to carry out assaults and homicides.
+This too is in keeping with the findings in the study published by Altheimer and Boswell that cultural and socio-historical factors mostly shape the commission of violence.
+In the gang subculture, violence, homicide, in particular, is an indication, as the authors found with Latin American aggressors, there is an intent to harm significantly or kill their victims.

 Posted by Geoffrey